clwalther/Strategiespiel/README.md

 Table arichtecture:

     MINISTRY_SCHOOL_ADMIN;
-    ├── group_id: INT PRIMARY KEY NOT NULL;    # identifes the group ├── teacher_slots: INT NOT NULL;            # holds the number of teacher slots ├── student_slots: INT NOT NULL;            # defines how many graduates / year ├── graduates: INT NOT NULL;                # represents the schools graduates as an integer-string ├── teachers: INT NOT NULL;                 # represents the schools teachers as an integer-string (influences the quality of a student in a given subject)
+    ├── group_id: INT PRIMARY KEY AUTO_INCREMENT  NOT NULL;     # identifes the group
+    ├── teacher_slots: INT NOT NULL;            # holds the number of teacher slots ├── teachers: INT NOT NULL;                 # represents the schools teachers as an integer-string (influences the quality of a student in a given subject)
+    ├── graduates_slots: INT NOT NULL;          # defines how many graduates / year
-    └── buildings: INT NOT NULL;                # represents the schools buildings as an integer-string (influences the quality of a student in a given subject)
+    ├── graduates: INT NOT NULL;                # represents the schools graduates as an integer-string └── buildings: INT NOT NULL;                # represents the schools buildings as an integer-string (influences the quality of a student in a given subject)

-    CREATE TABLE MINISTRY_SCHOOL_ADMIN (
-        group_id INT PRIMIARY KEY NOT NULL,
-        teacher_slots INT NOT NULL,
-        student_slots INT NOT NULL,
-        graduates INT NOT NULL,
-        teachers INT NOT NULL,
-        buildings INT NOT NULL
-    );
+    CREATE TABLE MINISTRY_SCHOOL_ADMIN (group_id INT PRIMARY KEY AUTO_INCREMENT  NOT NULL, teacher_slots INT NOT NULL, teachers INT NOT NULL, graduates_slots INT NOT NULL, graduates INT NOT NULL, buildings INT NOT NULL);

+    INSERT INTO MINISTRY_SCHOOL_ADMIN (teacher_slots, graduates_slots, graduates, teachers, buildings) VALUES (3, 3, 0, 2, 5);

 `group_id`: Number from 1 to 12.
 4 teams compose one order and therefore group_ids from ((n-1) * 4) + 1 -> n * 4 make a one team for n beeing [1, 2, 3].

 `teacher_slots`: Defines how many teachers can be employed

-`student_slots`: Defines how many students can be in the school and therefore influcences the yield of students per year.
+`graduates_slots`: Defines how many students can be in the school and therefore influcences the yield of students per year.

 `graduates`: Holds each not yet retrived graduate and its value in each subject. max value is 5